-The Bonds, when issued, will constitute valid and legally binding obligations of the District and will be payable solely from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property within the District.
+The Bonds, when issued, will constitute valid and legally binding obligations of the District payable solely from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property within the District.
 See "THE BONDS - Source of and Security for Payment."
 This cover page contains information for quick reference only and is not a summary of the Bonds.
 Potential investors must read this entire Official Statement to obtain information essential to making an informed investment decision.
-INVESTMENT IN THE BONDS IS SUBJECT TO CERTAIN RISK FACTORS DESCRIBED HEREIN.
-See "RISK FACTORS" herein.
+INVESTMENT IN THE BONDS IS SUBJECT TO CERTAIN INVESTMENT CONSIDERATIONS DESCRIBED HEREIN.
+See "INVESTMENT CONSIDERATIONS" herein.

-The Bonds are offered by the initial purchaser (the "Initial Purchaser") subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the initial Bond by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas ("Bond Counsel").
-Delivery of the Bonds is expected through the facilities of DTC on or about October 24, 2018 (the "Date of Initial Delivery"), in Austin, Texas.
+The Bonds are offered by the initial purchaser (the "Initial Purchaser") subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things to the approval of the initial Bond by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel to the District.
+Delivery of the Bonds is expected through the facilities of DTC on or about October 22, 2019 (the "Date of Initial Delivery") in Austin, Texas.

-MATURITIES (Due September 1)
+MATURITY SCHEDULE (Due September 1)